58 Brain Teasers That Will Leave You Stumped

-Solving logic problems boosts brain power, keeps your memory strong, and entertains everyone to no end.
-See how many you can figure out—without cheating!
+Solving brain teasers boosts brain power, keeps your memory strong, and entertains everyone to no end.
+See how many of these tricky puzzles for adults and teens you can figure out—without cheating!

 A man pushes his car to a hotel and tells the owner he’s bankrupt.
 Why?